Chasing the Boogeyman Titelbild

 Recent college graduate Richard Chizmar returns to his hometown just as a curfew is enacted and a neighborhood watch is formed.
 Amid preparing for his wedding and embarking on a writing career, he soon finds himself thrust into a real-life horror story.
 Inspired by the terrifying events, Richard writes a personal account of the serial killer’s reign of terror, unaware that these events will continue to haunt him for years to come.

 A clever, terrifying, and heartrending work of metafiction, Chasing the Boogeyman is the ultimate marriage between horror fiction and true crime.
-Chizmar’s “dazzling work of fresh imagination and psychological insight” (Caroline Kepnes, New York Times best-selling author of You) is on full display in this truly unique novel that will haunt you long after you listen to the final minute.
+Chizmar’s “dazzling work of fresh imagination and psychological insight” (Caroline Kepnes, New York Times bestselling author of You) is on full display in this truly unique novel that will haunt you long after you turn the final page.

 Belletristik Horror Kleinstadt- & Landleben Thriller